 I thought Keeper was zero-knowledge.
 Do you now have access to my information?

 BreachWatch is zero-knowledge and completely secure.
 Keeper’s employees and backend systems do not have access to decrypt or knowledge of your passwords.
 Please see the technical architecture section of this blog post for detailed security disclosures.

 BreachWatch is available for consumers to purchase directly through the Keeper Security website and is available for purchase on iOS and Android.
 On your mobile device, BreachWatch can be purchased as an add-on to your current subscription, or free users can upgrade to a bundled package of Keeper Unlimited + BreachWatch, or Keeper Family Plan + BreachWatch.

 Is BreachWatch available for businesses/enterprises?

 Yes – BreachWatch is available for all personal, family and Business/Enterprise customers.

 Is BreachWatch free?

-No. To take advantage of the continuous, unlimited scans on unlimited devices you can purchase BreachWatch for $19.99/year.
+No. To take advantage of the continuous, unlimited scans on unlimited devices you can purchase BreachWatch as an add-on to any Keeper subscription.

 How many accounts can BreachWatch monitor?